Questrom School of Business - Undergraduate

 Business, Society, and Ethics

 Required of all Questrom freshmen.
 Explores the ethical problems facing global management.
 Through identification and discussion of the substantive disciplines relevant to business, students uncover a complicated analysis necessary to make appropriate decisions and highlight their interdependencies.
 Stresses written and oral communication skills and logical reasoning as an ingredient for sound analysis and rational business planning.
-This course emphasizes teamwork because at the heart of modern management is the need to collaborate with others and to organize, motivate, and monitor teams of diverse people to accomplish shared goals.
 4 cr.